 As a testament to the superb engineering and performance of Tudor’s manufacture calibers, these timepieces boast COSC chronometer certification: each movement is individually and rigorously tested by the independent testing facilities of COSC, certifying the timekeeping accuracy of each and every Tudor manufacture movement.

-features various color and bracelet options, with each individual specification making for a distinctly different and personalized wearing experience.
+The Black Bay collection features various color and bracelet options, with each individual specification making for a distinctly different and personalized wearing experience.
 The Petite Geneve Petrovic team would be delighted to assist in finding the perfect Tudor Black Bay timepiece for you.